How to Print a Backdrop at Home — Size, Resolution & Pro Tips (2026)

 Large prints behave differently than small prints: you view them from farther away, so you don’t need the same extreme DPI as a postcard.
 But you still need enough resolution to avoid visible pixels or blurry edges around text.

 1. DPI / PPI: For backdrops, 150 DPI at final size is usually acceptable because viewers are not right on top of the print.
-Use 300 DPI for smaller banners or when detailed text will be read up close (for example, menus or logo walls).
+Use 300 DPI for smaller banners or when detailed text will be read up close.

 2. Canvas size: Design at final physical size in cm or inches whenever possible.